Chen Yinke: At Lingnan University

 He began to teach at Lingnan University, Guangzhou in late 1948.
 As a result of a nationwide restructure campaign across universities and colleges, Lingnan University was merged into Zhongshan University in 1952.
-Chen Yinke taught courses on history of Jin Dynasty and Southern and Northern Dynasties, history of Tang Dynasty, and yuefu of Tang Dynasty.
-In 1953 he started writing Biography of Liu Rushi, an in-depth investigation of the poetry and activities of Liu Rushi, a famous prostitute in late Ming Dynasty and early Qing Dynasty.
-He finished this last major work in 1964, by then having become completely blind.
+Chen Yinke taught courses on history of Jin dynasty and Southern and Northern Dynasties, history of Tang dynasty, and yuefu of Tang dynasty.
+One of Chen's major texts was An Extended Biographer of Liu Rushi, which recorded Liu's involvement in the anti-Manchu resistance movement.

+In 1953, Chen declined an offer to lead Beijing's newly-established Institute of History.

 He became vice president of Central Research Institute of Culture and History in July 1960.

+In 1962,Chen was injured after falling down and disabled as a result.
+Around this time, his hearing also deteriorated and he developed a gastrointestinal ailment.

+He finished this last major work in 1964.

 During Cultural Revolution

 Chen was persecuted during the Cultural Revolution due to his previous connection with the out-of-favor Tao Zhu.
 He and his wife's salaries were frozen by the Red Guards.
 Several times he was forced to write statements to clarify his political standings: "I have never done anything harmful to Chinese people in my life.
 I have been a teacher for 40 years, only doing teaching and writing, but nothing practical (for Kuomintang)".
 Many of his book collections and manuscripts were stolen.
+Red Guards surrounded his home with loudspeakers, to force Chen, whom they viewed as a "reactionary academic" to listen to the revolutionary masses.

 He died in Guangzhou on 7 October 1969 for heart failure and sudden bowel obstruction.
 11 days later his obituary was published by the Southern Daily.
-The bone ashes of Chen and his wife was at first stored at Yinhe Revolutionary Cemetery, but moved to Mountain Lu Botanical Garden in 2003.
+The bone ashes of Chen and his wife was at first stored at Yinhe Revolutionary Cemetery, but moved to Lushan Botanical Garden in 2003.
 They are now buried near the "Tomb of the Three Elders"(Hu Xiansu, Ren-Chang Ching and Chen Fenghuai).